 This isn't theoretical anymore

-Three weeks after Shapiro published his framework, StrongDM, an infrastructure access company, publicly revealed that a small internal AI team had been operating a dark factory since mid-2025 as a deliberately constrained experiment.
+Two weeks after Shapiro published his framework, StrongDM, an infrastructure access company, publicly described a small internal AI team that had been operating a dark factory since mid-2025 as a deliberately constrained experiment.
 Three engineers.
 No human-written code.
 No human code review.
 Their internal charter has two non-negotiable rules:

 - Code must not be written by humans.